If your writing style varies across your website content, emails and social media, this video will help.

 So have a troll through your social media posts or your blog posts and see if you can find some piece of writing where you think, yes, this really sounds like me.
 This is how I want it to sound and how I want to come across to my audience.
 And that will be your touchstone piece of copy.
 And what you do is you just keep that to hand.
 So just know what it is, and when you’re needing to write new content, you just reflect back and read that touchstone piece.
 And it helps you to get into the frame of mind and you hear that tone of voice in your head, you know, that standard that you’re aiming for.

-If you don’t have a piece of copy that springs to mind, I have got the easiest copywriting course you could ever do for business owners called Project Touchstone.
+If you don’t have a piece of copy that springs to mind, I have got the easiest copywriting course you could ever do for business owners called The Toolkit.
 And that’s to help you write your touchstone piece.

 #2 Create Boundaries Around When Your Write And Publish